-Returning to Winnipeg, Ahniko was excited to join Y.E.S.
-Manitoba as an Employment Facilitator to administer their Youth NOW project, and loved the opportunity of seeing the personal growth of at-risk youth – through both individual counselling and group workshops – as they found positions suited to their skills and abilities.
+Working with Youth Employment Services (Y.E.S.)
+Manitoba, I administered their Youth NOW project, assisting the personal growth of at-risk youth through workshops and one-on-one appointments as they found positions suited to their skills and abilities.

 Joining the WTC in January of 2012, I enjoy a setting where a passion for assisting job seekers with respect, caring, and mindfulness match mine.
 Completing both the Career and Employment Coach Certificate (CECC) and the Practical Workshop Facilitation Skills Certificate, I now am a trainer for the CECC certificate myself, and delight in meeting other trainers, facilitators, and coaches with each class.
 I am very proud to be part of the WTC team.

 Being a true Employment Coach nerd, my joy is reading and researching all things career development, which likely explains my volunteer book and website reviewer gig for the Career Planning and Adult Development (CPAD) Journal published by the CPAD Network.

 In keeping with the theme of service, I feel Manitoban CDPs can serve our clients best from a central hub of resource and information sharing.
 In 2016, I was honoured to receive Manitoba’s Leadership in Career and Workforce Development; Individual Achievement award for spearheading the development of the Manitoba Association for Career Development (MACD).